Linguapress.com home Guide to England (in French) English grammar pages Travel guide to France Self catering accommodation in France

 Smith's place was taken by a new leader, Brigham Young, revered as a saint by Mormons, mocked as a dictatorial tyrant by their opponents.
 Saint or tyrant, he was certainly not a calm and gentle man, but a leader who was willing to push his followers to the limits, and would not tolerate opposition to his views.

-Here, Young decreed that they would establish their new Zion, in the place he named Deseret.
+Here, Young ordered them to establish their new Zion, in the place he named Deseret.
 The Saints were astonished at the news, as they had been led to believe they were going to fine farming country.
 Yet thanks to Young's determination, and to the streams flowing from the mountains, the settlers did actually manage to turn the desert into green pastures, and before long, a prosperous and well ordered community grew up.

 In 1853, once the community was well established, the first stone of the great temple was laid: forty years later, in 1893, the building was finally completed.